 So they showed photographs of a male and female model who were unknown to students and teachers at six different high schools in Ohio.
-The photographs were varied so half the students and teachers saw pictures of the models dressed in suits while the other half saw pictures of the same models dressed in a t-shirt and cut off shorts.
-Those dressed in the t-shirt and shorts were consistently rated lower in intelligence and academic ability than those dressed in suits.
+The photographs were varied so half the students and teachers saw pictures of the models dressed in suits while the other half saw pictures of the same models dressed in a t-shirt and cut-off shorts.
+Those dressed in t-shirts and shorts were consistently rated lower in intelligence and academic ability than those dressed in suits.

 While this echoes what I wrote in part one of this series, it also sounds alarm bells.